wiired24/ProjectPegasus/README.md

 ![Alt text](  http://i.imgur.com/KzH9EoX.png "ProjectPegasus")

 # Does it work on Linux/Mac ?
-Currently as of now it works on Windows.
+Currently as of now it works only the Windows Operating System.
 However C# Code runs on Linux and Mac with Mono so it should be very trivial to include support for Mac/Linux systems in the near future.